Al-Shabaab invasion of Ethiopia

 On 20 July 2022, the Islamist militant group al-Shabaab launched an invasion from Somalia into Ethiopia's Somali Region.
 Taking advantage of the instability created by the Tigray war, the goal of the operation was to establish a presence for the group within southern Ethiopia.

-The incursion began with over a thousand al-Shabaab fighters staging diversionary attacks on four Ethiopia–Somalia border towns in order to allow a force of 500 to 800 fighters to penetrate the Ethiopian security zone and advance into the region.
+The incursion began with over a thousand al-Shabaab fighters staging diversionary attacks on four Ethiopian–Somali border towns in order to allow a force of 500 to 800 fighters to penetrate the Ethiopian security zone and advance into the region.
 During the initial days of fighting, al-Shabaab primarily fought against the Somali Region's security forces.
 Further cross-border attacks continued in the following days, while Ethiopian National Defense Force (ENDF) carried out counter-offensives in response.

-Al-Shabaab forces advanced 150 kilometers into the Ogaden.
+Al-Shabaab forces advanced 150 kilometres into the Ogaden.
 After two weeks of intense clashes and airstrikes, the ENDF and Somali Region security forces began to reassert control.
 A battalion of around 500 al-Shabaab fighters succeeded in evading the Ethiopian army and reached its main target, the Bale Mountains.
 Several weeks after the operation was over, clashes continued to break out in border regions.

 Following what was the largest attack by al-Shabaab in Ethiopian territory to date, the group was able to establish a presence in Bale and created several training camps.
 Al-Shabaab has not claimed any attacks in Ethiopia since mid-2022 in order to maintain their operational security.
-It has continued to probe the Ethiopian-Somalia border in the three years since the operation.
+It has continued to probe the Ethiopian–Somali border in the three years since the operation.

 Background

-Historically, the Somali inhabited Ogaden (organized into the Somali Region in 1995), along with the adjacent Ethiopian-Somali border, has been disputed and been the place of several interstate wars and insurgencies (both nationalist and Islamist).
+Historically, the Somali inhabited Ogaden (organized into the Somali Region in 1995), along with the adjacent Ethiopian–Somali border, has been disputed and been the place of several interstate wars and insurgencies (both nationalist and Islamist).
 In addition, eastern Ethiopia has been affected by a number of ethno-nationalist rebellions, some of which were motivated by separatism in Oromia.
 During the 1960s, Bale Province, inhabited by the Oromo and Somali people, saw a major revolt against Emperor Haile Selassie lasting nearly a decade.
 Common Islamic faith provided a basis for cooperation between Oromo and Somalis when the insurgency broke out against the Ethiopian Empire in 1963.

 In 1991, the Somali government collapsed and Somalia was embroiled in a full-scale civil war.
 During 1992, the Ethiopian government attacked al-Itihaad al-Islamiya (AIAI), a rising Islamist political-military group in the Ogaden that was a registered political party; in a bid to crush the movement.
 This sparked a jihad between the Ethiopians and AIAI.
 Al-Itihaad began to launch raids into Ethiopia.
 In doing so, it possibly forged links with local rebels such as the Islamic Front for the Liberation of Oromia (IFLO).
 In 1996, Ethiopia responded to these raids by launching its first armed intervention into Somalia.